Do’s and Don’ts of preparing for your interview

 Prepare open-ended questions

 The interviewer lets you question too.
 So make sure you are confident enough with open-ended questions.
-This shall be done to get specific responses from them for statements that wouldn’t suffice in a yes or no. Prepare for questions that would bring out specific and lingering answers.
+This shall be done to get specific responses from them for statements that wouldn’t suffice in a yes or no. Prepare your answers for questions that would bring out specific and lingering answers.
 This way, you will also have better clarity about your interviewing firm.

 End with a warm exit